kfogel/cookdown/README.md

 I'm not sure whether that standard format evolved because it best met cooks' needs, or because it was easy to typeset, or perhaps through some combination of the two.
-Anyway, I find it difficult to flip my reading focus back and forth between the ingredient list and the narrative section.
+Anyway, I find it difficult to flip my reading focus back and forth between the narrative section and the ingredient list.
 The advantage, presumably, is that you can see exactly what is needed for the recipe at a glance, so you can adjust your shopping list, or get all the ingredients out before you start cooking.